How digital asset management helps design teams

 Never get asked again to change the text in a poster

-The publishing-on-demand (POD) module is a shortcutting savior for designers, allowing you to create and edit templates for multiple uses.
+The Digital Brand Templates (DBT) module is a shortcutting savior for designers, allowing you to create and edit templates for multiple uses.

 The magic of the POD module lies in its ability to convert InDesign files into branded online templates.
 That way, all your colleagues can just go ahead and customize and localize editable content in the templates—meaning design only have to dedicate time to the original, and not all its derivatives.